 In the documentary “Becoming Warren Buffet” self-made multi-billionaires Warren Buffet and Bill Gates both independently attributed ‘focus‘ to the success achieved in their respective fields.
 Are you busy doing work that pays the bills but is boring and mundane?
 Don’t get me wrong, we need to pay the bills!
 But wouldn’t it be so much more fun to pay the bills with money that you earned pursuing your passions and interests?
 It may be time to rid your personal and professional life of things that distract you from your purpose and the goals you want to accomplish.
 What is the one thing that you are hoping to accomplish today, tomorrow, this year?
 Stop stretching yourself in a thousand directions and then wondering why you never accomplish anything.
 Become laser-focused on that task and align your time, energy, and resources to achieving it.

 9. Self-made millionaires create multiple streams of income.

-Self-made millionaire recognize the importance of diversifying and not relying upon one traditional job to earn money and build wealth.
+Self-made millionaires recognize the importance of diversifying income and not relying upon one traditional job to earn money and build wealth.
 These days institutions are not loyal.
 You never know when a pink slip will land on your desk with no warning.
 Minimize risk by drawing income from multiple sources and lessening your dependence upon a single paycheck.

 10. Self-made millionaires give and help others.